ahranyu/100_My_Project/8_Service_request/README.md

 **Insight:**

-- Majority of report are made through Find It Fix It apps, then following Citizen Web Intake app.
+- Majority of reports are submitted through the **Find It Fix It app**, followed by the **Citizen Web Intake app**.

 ### 5. What are the status of progress?
--
+- I analyzed the progress of service requests using a stacked horizontal bar chart to display the distribution of status by service type.

 ```python